lmctv/oidcprimer/oidc-python-rp/README.md

-This document describes how to setup the provided Python code (in the directory ``OIDCRPExample/``).
+This document describes how to setup the provided Python code.

 # Prerequisites